Lock Up the Wolves

 Lock Up the Wolves is the fifth studio album by American heavy metal band Dio, released on May 15, 1990, through Reprise Records in North America, and through Vertigo Records elsewhere.

-The album displayed a complete line-up change over the previous album, Dream Evil, including then 18-year-old guitarist Rowan Robertson, former AC/DC drummer Simon Wright, keyboardist Jens Johansson, and bassist Teddy Cook, who was in the band Hotshot, which morphed into Danger Danger.
-Rod Simpkins, from Riken and Jungle Alley, would replace Cook as bassist for several tour dates in 1990.
+Vocalist Ronnie James Dio was the only band remember remaining from the previous album, Dream Evil.
+New personnel were 18-year-old guitarist Rowan Robertson, bassist Teddy Cook, keyboardist Jens Johansson, and drummer Simon Wright.
+Rod Simpkins would replace Cook as bassist for several tour dates in 1990.

 Lock Up the Wolves would mark a drop-off in Dio's popularity, being less commercially and critically successful than the band’s previous four studio albums.
 Los Angeles Times stated in September 1990 that the album "died a quick death on the charts" and "half-empty houses are not uncommon" on the ongoing tour.

 Background and recording

 In 1987, Dio would record and release Dream Evil, under Warner Bros. and Vertigo records.
-The album was a minor hit, reaching No. 8 in the U.K, and No. 43 in the U.S, despite selling less copies than their previous album, Sacred Heart.
+The album was a minor hit, reaching No. 8 in the U.K, and No. 43 in the U.S, despite selling fewer copies than their previous album, Sacred Heart.
 The band would also launch a tour to support the album.
 Shortly thereafter, Craig Goldy, with an intent to pursue a solo project, would leave the band.
 As a result of this, the band would recruit 18-year-old guitarist Rowan Robertson to replace Goldy.

-Later on, Appice, Bain, and Schnell would be replaced by Simon Wright, Teddy Cook, and Jens Johansson respectively.
+Later on, drummer Vinny Appice, bassist Jimmy Bain, and keyboardist Claude Schnell would be replaced by Simon Wright, Teddy Cook, and Jens Johansson respectively.
 Ronnie James Dio stated that the reason for the change was that it became apparent that the former band members had "lost interest" when compared to Robertson, who was the first member of the new line-up.
-Robertson states that he was playing with the original band for around ten months while the album was being written, and that Jimmy Bain and Claude Schnell were replaced "along the way".
-Vinny Appice was in the band until two weeks before entering the studio to record the album.
+Robertson states that he was playing with the original band for around ten months while the album was being written, and that Bain and Schnell were replaced "along the way".
+Appice was in the band until two weeks before entering the studio to record the album.
 Appice confirms that he was there until the album was written, and left because he felt "This is not Dio" with "all these young guys in the band".